kedacore/sample-hello-world-azure-functions/README.md

 #### 6. Enable the storage queue bundle on the function runtime

-Replace the `host.json` content with the following.
-This [pulls in the extensions to the function runtime](https://docs.microsoft.com/azure/azure-functions/functions-bindings-register#local-development-with-azure-functions-core-tools-and-extension-bundles) like Azure Storage Queues support.
+Replace the `host.json` content with the following:

 **host.json**
 ```json